 - 7. Confirm that manifold valves are closed and disconnect the vacuum pump. - 8.
-Open the service valves to the fully 'back-seat' position to let the refrigerant flow to the indoor unit and balance the system pressure.
+Open the service valves to the fully 'back-seat' position to let the refrigerant flow to the indoor unit and balance the pressure in system.

 Important: Do not allow air to enter the connection pipe when removing the hose.